PhilCK/philck.github.com/_posts/2015-08-29-wrapping-opengl.md

 ## Remember Requirements

 Its very easy to get caught up with what is the 'correct' way to do something.
 And while that is certainly something worthy to stive to, I tend to think that I am an engineer first and foremost.
-Simple Wrapper was supposed to be a simple tool to allow me to use textures and shaders quickly.
+This wrapper was supposed to be a simple tool to allow me to use textures and shaders quickly.
 So to that end the internal shared_ptr wins.
 It may hurt my eyes slightly, it may not be nice (I find OOP rarely is anyway), but it works with minimum fuss.